GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/list-alignment.md

 ![Screenshot of the left aligned message list.](../../assets/swiftui-left-aligned.png)

-Stream's SwiftUI chat SDK can also support this case, with a simple config change.
+Stream's SwiftUI chat SDK can also support this case, with a simple configuration change.

 The change needs to be done in the `MessageListConfig`, more specifically the `messageListAlignment`, which needs to be set to `.leftAligned`.